Trump golf cart rentals have now cost US taxpayers more than half a million dollars

 The Secret Service has rented 84 golf carts for Trump’s planned visits to Florida between now and May 2020, costing US taxpayers more than $50,000, according to federal procurement filings.
 That brings the total cost of the agency’s cart rentals for Trump’s golf outings to more than $550,000.

-The 2020 presidential winter golf season will, at least, be slightly less expensive than the 2019 summer season, which required some $95,000 from American taxpayers to pay for Secret Service golf carts in Bedminster, New Jersey.
+The price of protecting Trump on the course continues to climb.
+Yet, the 2019-2020 presidential winter golf season will, at least, be slightly less expensive than the 2019 summer season, which required some $95,000 from American taxpayers to pay for Secret Service golf carts in Bedminster, New Jersey.
 Bedminster is the home of the Trump International Golf Club.
-In 2018, the Secret Service spent nearly $120,000 on golf carts there.
+In 2018, the Secret Service spent nearly $120,000 on golf carts to be used there, rented from Associates Golf Car Service of Poughkeepsie, NY.
 New golf carts range in price from about $4,000 to about $15,000.

 In total, Trump’s golf games—which include paying the salaries and expenses of his Secret Service detail—have so far cost taxpayers an estimated $110,000,000, according to TrumpGolfCount.com.